 - Treats – We usually use kibble for treats, but I’m going to bring some Wellness Core Air Dried food for Stetson’s special treats.

 - Training Harness – We’re bringing Stetson’s Easy Walk No Pull Harness.

-- Dog Safety Harness – Since his days training as a guide dog Stetson has always ridden on the passenger floor boards.
-So we won’t be brining a safety harness, but we recommend a safety harness for your dog when traveling.
+- Dog Safety Harness – Since his day’s training as a guide dog Stetson has always ridden on the passenger floorboards.
+So we won’t be bringing a safety harness, but we recommend a safety harness for your dog when traveling.
 Linus and Adelle both wear them when in the car.

 - Travel Bed – We’re bringing one of the smaller doggy beds to pad the bottom of our travel kennel.